Quansight/Quansight-website/README.md

 1. Add the query schema `.graphql` file to the `/apps/.../api/queries` folder.
 2. Run `npm run codegen:quansight` or `npm run codegen:labs` command, depending on which site are you adding the query to.
-3. Create the getting data function in the `/apps/.../api/utils` folder using the function, type, and hook created by the code gen script.
+3. Create the data retrieval function in the `/apps/.../api/utils` folder using the function, type, and hook created by the code gen script.

 ## GitHub-based blog workflow (Labs blog) 💻

 All the **Quansight Labs** blog posts are located inside `apps/labs/post`, and therefore, any new posts _must_ be added to this same folder.

 > **Note**
 > For now, all posts should be